-The response format for execution of a stored procedure is identical regardless of whether the request was sent as SQL Batch or RPC Batch.
+The response format for execution of a stored procedure is identical regardless of whether the request was sent as SQL Batch (section 2.2.1.4) or RPC Batch.
 It is always a tabular result-type message.

 If the procedure explicitly sends any data, then the message starts with a single token stream of rows, informational messages, and error messages.
 This data is sent in the usual way.